 Counseling services are designed to be an integral part of students' total educational program.
-Upon acceptance, students meet with counselors, at which time they plan their first semester's course work and discuss academic and career goals.
+Students meet with counselors, at which time they plan their program of study and discuss course selection, academic and career goals.

 The counselor's first concern is for the student, not only in the academic area, but also in matters of personal and social adjustment within and outside the academic environment.
 Counselors have the professional expertise and experience to help students grow in self-understanding, and to gain insight into the nature of everyday problems and begin solving them more effectively.